What is Propecia?

 A 1998 study followed 1,553 men with male pattern hair loss (MPH) for one year, and 1,215 of those for a second year.
 The men were 18-to-41-years-old.
 Some were given Propecia, and some were given a placebo.
 By using photographic evidence and expert analysis, the study concludes that those who took Propecia continued to experience hair growth, while those who took the placebo continued to experience hair loss.

-Finally, a 2012 study concludes that Propecia is safer than another form of finasteride called Proscar because it only uses a 1-miligram dosage (compared to Proscar’s 5-miligram dosage, which only “slightly increases” sexual dysfunction anyway).
+Finally, a 2012 study concludes that Propecia is safer than Proscar because it only uses a 1mg dosage (compared to Proscar’s 5-milligram dosage, which only “slightly increases” sexual dysfunction anyway).
 In other words, the smaller dosage keeps the sexual side effects to a minimum.

 Side effects from this class of medication can include: